Damien Echols: On death row

 On March 19, 1994, Judge David Burnett sentenced Echols to death by lethal injection.
 On December 23, 1996, the Arkansas Supreme Court denied appeals from Echols and Baldwin.
 In May 1998, Echols won a hearing on charges that his defense counsel had been incompetent, but Judge Burnett ruled against him in June 1999.

-In 2007, new DNA testing became available that was not technologically possible at the time of the crime, and produced evidence that hairs found at the crime scene did not match Misskelley, Baldwin or Echols and possibly matched the stepfather of one of the victims.
+In 2007, new DNA testing became available that was not technologically possible at the time of the crime, and produced evidence that hair found at the crime scene did not match Misskelley, Baldwin or Echols and possibly matched the stepfather of one of the victims.

 Based on this, the defendants asked Burnett for a new trial.
 In September 2008, Burnett denied retrials for all three saying the new evidence was "inconclusive".

 Echols spent his time on death row at the Varner Unit Supermax.

 In his first years, he studied Buddhism and was doing meditation five to seven hours a day.
 Later, he became interested in ceremonial magic.
 He spent most of the 18 years in prison studying magic.

 In 2005, he self-published his autobiography Almost Home with a foreword written by Margaret Cho.

 Personal life

 Echols has one child by his ex-girlfriend Domini Teer.
 Their son was born on September 12, 1993, while Echols was awaiting trial.

-In 1996, Echols met his future wife Lorri Davis, a landscape architect who learned about the case after seeing Paradise Lost in New York and wrote him a letter.
+In 1996, Echols met his future wife Lorri Davis, a landscape architect who learned about the case after seeing Paradise Lost in New York and writing him a letter.
 They began a romantic relationship, and in 1997 Davis quit her job, moved to Little Rock, Arkansas, and began working on Echols' case.

 In December 1999, they married in a Buddhist ceremony, held in the prison visiting room.